Hearty, wholesome, and family-friendly, these ground beef soup recipes are insanely good.

 It’ll tantalize your tastebuds but won’t leave you feeling overwhelmed or weighed down after eating it.

 The potatoes and ground beef complement each other nicely, and because it’s chicken broth-based (instead of tomato-based), it’s easier on the stomach for those prone to indigestion.

-This soup combines three Mexican staples – corn, rice, and beans – with ground beef, onions, tomatoes, and more for an unforgettable dish that rivals any you’ll get at your local Mexican restaurant.
+This soup combines three Mexican staples – corn, rice, and beans.
+Then you’ll add ground beef, onions, tomatoes, and more for an unforgettable dish.

 It takes an hour to make, but it’s relatively simple to pull together, and it’ll keep you full for hours.